Viewer Rating

 The film's central thesis explicitly promotes a progressive ideology by critiquing corporate greed and humanity's destructive exploitation of nature for profit, which are portrayed as the direct causes of Kong's tragic demise.

-The movie features a predominantly white main cast without explicit race or gender swaps of traditionally white roles.
-While it includes a subtle critique of corporate exploitation, it does not explicitly portray traditional identities negatively or center DEI themes in its narrative.
+The movie features a predominantly white main cast without explicit DEI-driven race or gender swaps of traditional roles.
+Its narrative, while containing themes of exploitation and a colonial backdrop, does not explicitly critique traditional identities as a central theme.

 The 1976 film 'King Kong' does not feature any identifiable LGBTQ+ characters or themes.
 Its narrative centers on the adventure of discovering a giant ape, the human exploitation of it, and the tragic consequences, with no elements related to queer identity.